wqhadija/online-marketer-chatgpt-prompts/README.md

 # 💦 Gorgeous ChatGpt-Prompts for Product Exposure
 A sales professional using ChatGPT to have natural and personalized conversations with leads, increasing the likelihood of closing deals.

+## Product ads
+Example input:
+>Product name: "Smart Thermostat"
+Input: "Introduce a new, high-tech thermostat that allows for remote control and scheduling through a smartphone app.
+It also has built-in energy-saving features and can learn a user's preferred temperature settings over time."

 ## Product descriptions in E-commerce 🥀
 Input:
 > Write an attractive product reviews for an e-commerce marketplace.